k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/07b_param_implementation_param_coupling.md

 **Notes:**

-- Despite the fact that parameters do not need to be defined for an LU, the LU_PARAMS table must be added to the LU Schema for creating the `<LU Name>_params` table in the TDM DB.
-The `<LU Name>_params` table is required by both methods of entity selection in a TDM task: [Business parameters](/articles/TDM/tdm_gui/15a_entity_subset.md#business-parameters) and [Random Selection](/articles/TDM/tdm_gui/15a_entity_subset.md#random).
+- Even if parameters do not need to be defined for an LU, the LU_PARAMS table must be added to the LU Schema to create the `<LU Name>_params` table in the TDM DB.
+The `<LU Name>_params` table is required for both entity selection methods in a TDM task: [Business parameters](/articles/TDM/tdm_gui/15a_entity_subset.md#business-parameters) and [Random selection](/articles/TDM/tdm_gui/15a_entity_subset.md#random).
 - Do not include spaces or special characters in parameter names.
-- The PARAMS_JSON field of the LU_PARAMS table contains the list of LU parameters and their values to enable the debugging of a given entity.
+- The PARAMS_JSON field of the LU_PARAMS table contains the list of LU parameters and their values that can be used for debugging a given entity.
-- Click [here](/articles/TDM/tdm_architecture/07_tdm_parameters_handling.md) for more information about handling of parameters.
+- Click [here](/articles/TDM/tdm_architecture/07_tdm_parameters_handling.md) for more information about parameter handling.